RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 Nice to have:
 - a way to keep track of scores, maybe even a scoreboard.

-To visit the site, open [https://ricardoazuul.github.io/code-institute-ms2-interactive-frontend/](https://ricardoazuul.github.io/code-institute-ms2-interactive-frontend/)
+To visit the site, go to [https://ricardoazuul.github.io/code-institute-ms2-interactive-frontend/](https://ricardoazuul.github.io/code-institute-ms2-interactive-frontend/)

 ---